Bergen County Divorce Lawyer

 If you do not wish to legally divorce – due to religious reasons, for example – we can help you petition for a divorce from bed and board, or enter into a separation agreement with your spouse.
 Our Bergen County divorce attorney serves clients throughout New Jersey and is ready to guide you through this time.
 There are options available to you, no matter your story.

 Social Media and Divorce

 During divorce proceedings, if you are one of the many couples who cannot keep an amicable relationship, you are likely fighting for your rights to your children, property, and assets.
 When things are sincerely contentious between you and your ex-spouse, it makes sense you would perhaps turn to venting all of your frustrations on whichever social media platform you are most comfortable with.
 However, this brief moment can deter your divorce proceedings from their smooth course and result in consequences you won’t want to deal with down the line.

 If you post on social media about your divorce, it is very likely the judge will catch wind of this information.
 Posting negative, harassing, or defamatory comments about your ex-spouse will inevitably only make you look bad in the eyes of the court, and may even prove to show you as an unfit parent.
 Also, you must remember divorce is essentially about finances.
 If you are requesting alimony or denying being able to pay child support, yet you display living a lavish lifestyle, the judge will not be impressed by these displays.

-All of these factors and more can be used against you, which is why it is essential you are advised by a Bergen County divorce lawyer such as ours at Sherwood & Johnson, LLC.
+All of these factors and more can be used against you, which is why it is essential you are advised by a Bergen County divorce lawyer such as ours at Sherwood, Johnson & Poles.

 Please contact us today to learn which option is right for you.
 Our Bergen County divorce attorneys offer FREE consultations!